Graduate Admissions FAQ

 There are two second deadline types: international and domestic.
 Not all programs have a second deadline.
 Some programs may continue to accept domestic applications but will close international applications on the first deadline with no extension.
 International applicants should be aware that choosing to delay application may impact study permit processing.
 We highly encourage application by the first deadline (especially for international applicants).

-You will find current application deadlines here and application extension deadlines here.
-If there is not an extension date listed, then that program is NOT accepting late applications and you will need to submit an application for the next intake.
+If there is not an extension date listed, then that program is not accepting late applications and you will need to submit an application for the next intake.

 Do you require a GRE/GMAT?